kubernetes/kubernetes/docs/api-conventions.md

   * Suggested client recovery behavior
     * Do not retry.
 Fix the request.
 * `405 StatusMethodNotAllowed`
-  * Indicates that that the action the client attempted to perform on the resource was not supported by the code.
+  * Indicates that the action the client attempted to perform on the resource was not supported by the code.
   * Suggested client recovery behavior
     * Do not retry.
 Fix the request.
 * `409 StatusConflict`